oegea/iManager/docs/memory.md

 Offer to the Item Managers an application with which be able to find items on an inventory, and mark their favorites ones.

-All of this with a modern and intuitive user interface, and ensuring that best technical practices are followed during the process.
+All of this with a modern and intuitive user interface, and ensuring that best technical practices are followed during the implementation.

 ## Personas